IDHEAP-UnitePolsoc/coffeeread/README.md

 TBD:

 Cairney, P., & Weible, C. M. (2017).
 The new policy sciences: combining the cognitive science of choice, multiple theories of context, and basic and applied analysis.
 Policy Sciences, 50(4), 619-627.

+Bovens, M., & Zouridis, S. (2002).
+From street‐level to system‐level bureaucracies: how information and communication technology is transforming administrative discretion and constitutional control.
+Public Administration Review, 62(2), 174-184.

 Przeworski, Adam.
 (2020).
 What Have I Learned from Marx and What Still Stands?
 Politics & Society.